 Closely related to the idea of gaming jobs, there are also jobs that you can get where you can be employed to doing coding.
 Looking for coding and programming jobs is pretty easy, as they are in high demand.
 However, coding is actually an extremely difficult and detail oriented task, so you should plan on putting in a serious number of hours to learn that skill set.

 How many CEOs of the major tech companies right now started out in geek culture?
 It would probably be fair to say just about all of them.
 So, if you think about what the ultimate endpoints are geek culture, it might be to run your own company, at which point you’d be independently wealthy enough to pretty much do whatever you wanted to.
+As a start though, you might want to keep an eye out on the latest tech innovations and stay regularly updated with the help of tech blogs, magazines, or a Tech Podcast.
+This can help you figure out any gaps that would need to be filled, giving you the next big idea for your own company.

 Work and Life Balance